JamieBort/Personal-Dashboard/administrative/progress/README.md

 # progress

+A copy of the Progress.md file from each branch.

+To be deleted when everything needed is extracted/salvaged.

+Created to address the [Issue #23](https://github.com/JamieBort/Personal-Dashboard/issues/23).

-List of all the branches:
+## List of all the branches

 ```
 fullstack